syncfusion/ej2-angular-docs/src/dropdown/auto-complete/how-to/autofill.md

 description: "This section explains how to acheive autofill functionality in autocomplete control."
 ---

-# Autofill supported with AutoComplete
+# Autofill supported with Angular AutoComplete

 The AutoComplete supports the autofill behavior with the help of [`autofill`](../../api/auto-complete/#autofill) property.
 Whenever you change the